-The information contained in this WSA is based primarily on Cal Water's SSF District 2015 Urban Water Management Plan (UWMP), except where updated with relevant water supply reliability and other information provided by the SFPUC and the Bay Area Water Supply and Conservation Agency (BAWSCA).
+The information contained in this WSA is based primarily on Cal Water's SSF, Bear Gulch, and Mid-Peninsula Districts 2020 Urban Water Management Plans (UWMPs), except where updated with relevant water demand and supply reliability and other information provided by Cal Water, DWR, the San Francisco Public Utilities Commission (SFPUC), and the Bay Area Water Supply and Conservation Agency (BAWSCA).
+The findings of this WSA are contingent upon implementation of Cal Water's Development Offset Program.
+This program is discussed further in Section 4.1.